By Hussain Sultan | July 10, 2025

 Xorq Handles: Multi-Engine Execution & Lineage

-Note that this is not benchmarking DuckLake instead this is benchmarking a in-process DuckDB instance which serves the materialized features in the example above.
+Note that this is not benchmarking DuckLake—instead this is benchmarking an in-process DuckDB instance which serves the materialized features in the example above.

 This demo shows the core concepts, but a production FeatureHouse would add: